IU-PR/Capstone_project/content/docs/Groups/FreshMarket.md

 - Table with tasks and backlog is necessary
 - Weeks to evaluate working period of each person
 - For each feature we have to clip the person who will be response in any next iteration to debug or improve

+# **Week #5**

+This week, our team focused on entering the second iteration of feedback collection for our online platform for farmers and customers.

+To accomplish our goals for the week, we executed the given tasks:

+**1.** Scheduled meetings or interviews with relevant stakeholders: We reached out to potential clients, users, and fellow students to gather feedback on the current version of our product.
+By engaging with a diverse range of stakeholders, we aimed to obtain a broader perspective on our platform's strengths and areas that require refinement.
+There were some farmers we met with on the first week of doing the project during the Basics of Product Management course; and some of our friends from our study groups who could really value our product and give detailed feedback.

+**2.** We developed a comprehensive plan that outlined specific questions and areas of focus to gather feedback on.
+Instead of conducting one-on-one meetings, we utilized algorithmic ways such as online forms to collect standardized feedback.
+This approach allowed us to quantitatively assess user satisfaction with our product and its features.

+Questions were following:
+1. How often do you purchase fresh produce from local farmers?
+- Daily
+- Weekly
+- Monthly
+- Rarely
+- Never

+2. What are the main challenges you face when trying to buy local fresh products?
+- Limited availability
+- Lack of information about local farmers and their products
+- Difficulty in finding a variety of products in one place
+- Inconvenient purchasing process (e.g., long travel distances, limited payment options)
+- Other (please specify)

+3. On a scale of 1 to 5, how important is it for you to support local farmers and their businesses?
+- 1 (Not important at all)
+- 2
+- 3
+- 4
+- 5 (Extremely important)

+4. How likely are you to use an online platform that connects farmers and customers for purchasing local fresh products?
+- Very unlikely
+- Unlikely
+- Neutral
+- Likely
+- Very likely

+5. What features or functionalities would you expect from an online platform connecting farmers and customers for purchasing local fresh products?
+(Select all that apply)
+- Detailed farmer profiles with information about their farming practices and certifications.
+- Search filters to find specific types of produce or products.
+- User reviews and ratings for farmers and their products.
+- Secure payment options.
+- Delivery or pickup options.
+- Integration with social media platforms for sharing experiences.
+- Other (please specify)

+6. How user-friendly do you find the current design/layout of the online platform?
+(open-ended feedback)

+7. Are there any specific improvements or additions you would like to see in the online platform?
+(open-ended feedback)

+8. On a scale of 1 to 5, how satisfied are you with the overall experience of using the online platform?

+9. Would you recommend this online platform to others who are interested in buying local fresh products?
+- Yes
+- No
+- Maybe

+10. Please provide any additional comments or suggestions you may have to help us improve the online platform.

+**3.** We ensured clear identification of specific areas of improvement or enhancement by documenting all the feedback received from stakeholders.
+This documentation will serve as a reference point for future iterations and enhancements.
+There are some statistics for first questions:

+1.
+- Daily: 5%
+- Weekly: 30%
+- Monthly: 40%
+- Rarely: 20%
+- Never: 5%

+2.
+- Limited availability: 25%
+- Lack of information about local farmers and their products: 35%
+- Difficulty in finding a variety of products in one place: 20%
+- Inconvenient purchasing process (e.g., long travel distances, limited payment options): 15%
+- Other (please specify): 5%

+3.
+- Average rating: 4.6

+4.
+- Very unlikely: 2%
+- Unlikely: 8%
+- Neutral: 10%
+- Likely: 50%
+- Very likely: 30%

+5.
+- Detailed farmer profiles with information about their farming practices and certifications: 70%
+- Search filters to find specific types of produce or products: 80%
+- User reviews and ratings for farmers and their products: 60%
+- Secure payment options: 90%
+- Delivery or pickup options: 85%
+- Integration with social media platforms for sharing experiences: 40% Other (please specify): N/A

+6. How user-friendly do you find the current design/layout of the online platform?
+- Average rating: 3.8

+**4.** We carefully analyzed all the feedback collected from stakeholders to identify common themes, patterns, or recurring issues.
+This analysis allowed us to gain a deeper understanding of user needs and expectations.
+With those who estimated our features lower than 4 we talked individually to get more feedback on what to improve.

+**5.** After analyzing the collected feedback, we prioritized it based on its impact on user experience and feasibility of implementation.
+This step will guide us in making informed decisions about which improvements or enhancements to focus on first.
+Overall, this week was dedicated to gathering a broader range of feedback and refining our product based on the insights obtained.

+Speaking about  improvements which our back-enders and front-enders worked on this week:
+— members responsible for Django administration worked on balances and implementing the methods for ordering and buying.
+— front-end dealt with shopping basket, subscriptions; for farmers ordering list now can be shown (in alphabet order)